Foreign airlines begin to resume Tel Aviv flights after Gaza truce

 “We continue to closely monitor the security situation and will make adjustments to our flight schedules as necessary.”

-German airline Lufthansa (LHAG.DE), Austrian Airlines and SWISS aim to resume flights to Tel Aviv on Sunday, Lufthansa said.
+German airline Lufthansa, Austrian Airlines and SWISS aim to resume flights to Tel Aviv on Sunday, Lufthansa said.

 Lufthansa had said on May 13 that it was suspending all flights to Tel Aviv due to the hostilities.